What is Xpress Access for?

 - Explosives (these could include nitro or azide group containing compounds, peroxides)

-Any queries about the suitability of a sample prior to an Xpress run please contact sample safety to discuss it.
+Any queries about the suitability of a sample prior to an Xpress run please contact the ISIS Sample Safety team to discuss it.